fourjuaneight/fourjuaneight/README.md

 Although Hugo has a plethora of community made [themes](https://themes.gohugo.io), I decided on styling the site on my own.
 The Google Fonts used are [Oswald](https://fonts.google.com/specimen/Oswald) and [Rubik](https://fonts.google.com/specimen/Rubik).
 All graphics were designed with [Affinity Designer](https://itunes.apple.com/us/app/affinity-designer/id824171161?mt=12).

 ## Licensing
 Clever Laziness is written and created by [Juan](https://www.twitter.com/theverylastjuan).
-Links to apps or other items may include affiliate links; this allows me to avoid using ads of any kind to run the site.
+Links to apps or other items may include affiliate links.

 ### Text Content License
 <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.